 Giclée London’s take on colour management

-Colour management helps to achieve the same appearance on all of these devices, provided the devices are capable of delivering the needed colour intensities.
+Colour management helps achieve the same appearance on all of these devices, provided the devices can deliver the needed colour intensities.

-We are constantly checking that out scanning, photography and printing are calibrated.
+We are constantly checking that our scanning, photography and printing are calibrated.

-When we are creating a file by either method we include out test target, see below what it looks like.
+When creating a file by either method, we include our test target; see below what it looks like.
 All we are really visually bothered about is the greyscale, black and white points.

 The rest of the target is used to calibrate equipment.

 Every different paper or canvas has to be calibrated to the print machine.
 This makes sure that the right amount of ink is being placed on the material.
 Not enough, and the print will look weak.
 Too much and the material can distort, and darker colours will bleed together and be less defined.

 Not every colour you see can be captured.
 Not every colour in the file is printable.
 Coupled with the fact that your chosen paper or canvas receives ink at various levels depending on the quality of the coating.

 Saying this, it is as near perfect as it is possible to be, and the software, inks and printer machines are excellent now.